marcus-grant/dev-notes/dev-ops/ansible-testing-with-docker.md

 There's also a good StackOverflow [solution][04] that goes over how this docker in docker method is acheived using the above bind-mounting of `docker.sock`.

+**NOTE** : I still can't seem to get this to run properly inside molecule, I've tried running the container in privileged mode and without but I can't get it to work, it might have to do with overlay2 as the driver.
+I also can't reliably get the molecule scripts to give helpful output or run reliably while reinstalling the python env.
+It's inconclusive what the problem is in molecule, it might just be a dependency problem which is always seemingly frustrating in molecule.
 References
 ----------